minxinping0105/archipelago-hotstuff/README.md

 ### `data.sh` does not retrieve any log files

-The reason is likely to be missing `log` or `data` directory.
+The reason is likely to be missing `log` or `data` directories.
 Make sure that you have created them in the experiment-specific directory and have deployed them to all the machines defined in `hosts`.

 ### the log files exist but there are no log entries in them